 Omega is the official timekeeper of the FIBT World Cup as well as the 2014 Sochi Olympic Games.
-They facilitate all the timekeeping through Swiss Timing, which is a subsidiary company of the Swatch Group.
+They facilitate all the timekeeping through a company called Swiss Timing, which is a subsidiary of the Swatch Group.
 An infrared timing system (with 1/100th of a second accuracy) was used for official timekeeping of the FIBT races.

 However, in addition to the infrared timing technology — unofficially — a new more advanced radio-based timing system was being tested concurrently.
 That radio-based system, for which you can see two red transmitters on the front of the sled (pictured above), will make its debut during the Sochi Olympic games.